SmoothWAN/SmoothWAN/README.md

 Use the discussions tab in Github for a forum-like discussion on networking configurations and Speedify topics, and issues tab for SmoothWAN related issues.
 Interactive discussion hub is hosted at Discord linked top. <br>
-Libraries/SW used mentioned in Wiki.
-Credits mentioned in releases. <br>
+Libraries/Apps used are mentioned in Wiki.
+Credits are mentioned in releases. <br>

 [Donate ☕ beans](https://www.paypal.com/paypalme/talalmsb/1)